syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 In the following example,

-* In the constructor of the `BugDataAccessLayer`, we have injected `IConfiguration` which helps us to get the connection string provided in the `appsettings.json`.
+* In the constructor of the `BugDataAccessLayer`, `IConfiguration` has been injected which helps us to get the connection string provided in the `appsettings.json`.
 * `GetBugsAsync` method performs select operation and returns a list of bugs from the Bugs table.
 * `AddBugAsync` method inserts a new bug into the Bugs table.
 * `UpdateBugAsync` method updates the given bug object in the table.